MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 #### Disabled parameter

 This parameter specifies whether an update should be downloadable by end users or not.
 If left unspecified, the update won't be disabled.
 Instead users will download it the moment your app calls `sync`.
-This parameter can be valuable if you want to release an update that isn't immediately available, until you explicitly [patch it](#patching-update-metadata) when you want end users to be able to download it (for example, an announcement blog post went live).
+This parameter can be valuable if you want to release an update that isn't immediately available, until you explicitly [patch it](#patching-update-metadata) and want end users to download it (for example, an announcement blog post went live).

 > [!TIP]
 > This parameter can be set using either `--disabled` or `-x`.